-The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in Hong Kong dollar ("HK\$"), US dollar ("US\$") and Renminbi ("RMB").
+The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in HK\$, US dollar (US\$) and Renminbi ("RMB").

 The Group currently does not have a foreign currency hedging policy in respect of other foreign currency transactions, assets and liabilities.